 Pepper spray is not appropriate defense against bears.

-Bear spray comes in a large canister about the size of a slim water bottle.
+Bear spray (bear mace) comes in a large canister about the size of a slim water bottle.
 Its spray creates a cone-shaped cloud of irritating mist.
 A can of bear spray should last for about 7 seconds of spraying and can reach a distance of 6-8 meters (20-25 feet).

 Bear spray is not a repellent.
 Do not spray it onto your tent or gear thinking it will keep the bears away.